-244 FUNCTION ANALYSIS AND INTRODUCTION TO CALCULUS HONORS 5 Credits
+244 INTRODUCTION TO CALCULUS

-This course will provide you with an in-depth approach to the study of functions.
-You will explore functions from an algebraic, graphical, and numerical approach in order to deepen your conceptual understanding of functions as models of change.
-Included in this course are: linear, quadratic, logarithmic, rational, and trigonometric functions.
-The second part of this course expands your understanding of mathematical modeling, and graphical analysis.
-You will be introduced to both the concepts and skills that you will encounter in advanced mathematical studies at a college or university.
+This course will provide students with an in-depth approach to the study of functions.
+Students will explore functions from an algebraic, graphical, and numerical approach to deepen their conceptual understanding of functions as models of change while studying calculus concepts, including limits and continuity, higher-order derivates, curve sketching, differentials, introduction to integration and applications of derivatives.